 Immigration peaked during this time, which means immigrants were competing with children for unskilled labor.
 When the Great Depression hit in 1929, employment became increasingly rare.
 The remaining employment went to adults rather than children.

 The difference between parents then and parents now is not love for their children, but rather their standard of living.
-As societies advance, child labor begins as an unfortunate symptom of poverty, and as poverty vanishes, so does child labor.
+As societies advance, the use of children for labor begins as an unfortunate symptom of poverty, and as poverty vanishes, so does said labor.

 The danger of enforcing a ban on child labor on a poor society is clear from a report by UNICEF on the impact of the Child Labor Deterrence Act on Bangladesh, a nation known for its prevalence of child labor.
 In 1993, this bill was introduced in Congress with the intent of banning imports produced by child labor.
 The bill did not pass, but in preparation of the possibility of the bill passing, the textile industry in Bangladesh fired all 50,000 of its child workers.
 In 1997, UNICEF sent investigators to determine what happened to the children.
 The report states that these children searched for another source of income, and the researchers “found them in work such as stone-crushing, street hustling and prostitution — all of them more hazardous and exploitative than garment production.”

-Unfortunately, child labor exists as a symptom of poverty, not as a problem that can simply be banned.
-To eliminate child labor across the globe, activists must avoid calls for a ban and instead call for that which encourages prosperity and wealth creation: economic freedom, limited government, and private property rights.
+Unfortunately, this exists as a symptom of poverty, not as a problem that can simply be banned.
+To eliminate it across the globe, activists must avoid calls for a ban and instead call for that which encourages prosperity and wealth creation: economic freedom, limited government, and private property rights.